mhomm/aks-training/intruction/lab8/lab8.md

     MC_myResourceGroup_myAKSCluster_eastus
     ```

-1. Create a disk using the [`az disk create`][az-disk-create] command.
+1. Create a disk using the `az disk create` command.
 Specify the node resource group name and a name for the disk resource, such as *myAKSDisk*.
 The following example creates a *20*GiB disk, and outputs the ID of the disk after it's created.
 If you need to create a disk for use with Windows Server containers, add the `--os-type windows` parameter to correctly format the disk.

     ```azurecli-interactive
     az disk create \